chesterbr/chesterbr.github.io/_posts/2018-05-21-replacing-a-nintendo-switch-pro-controller-analog-stick.markdown

 Unlike the Wii U (which had convenient plug-in stick units), the Pro Controller ones are soldered, so basic (de-)soldering skills are needed.
 On the plus side, the electronics aren't nearly as crammed - plus you aren't risking an irreplaceable part of the system, so as long as you used a soldering iron before, it can be done.

 The [replacement stick](https://ebay.to/2IACLf6) will take some time to arrive.
-Use it to  watch [someone taking the controller apart](https://www.youtube.com/watch?v=FRX-C7kjy4Y) so you know what to expect.
+Use it to  watch [someone taking the controller apart](https://www.youtube.com/watch?v=FRX-C7kjy4Y), so you know what to expect when it's your turn.

-First step: remove the handles (one screw each) and the back transparent plate (four screws) screws, getting access to the battery compartment.
+When the time comes: remove the handles (one screw each) and the back transparent plate (four screws) screws, getting access to the battery compartment.
 Then, remove the battery and the three screws (two on the top, one below), jiggle a bit and you'll separate the top part from the bottom.

 You are halfway done, but careful here: the two parts are connected by a tiny flat cable (which you don't want to damage).
 Disconnect it from the bottom (so it stays out of your way during the soldering work).
 Important: **don't use any tools**, just your finger and don't force it.
 See [this video](https://www.youtube.com/watch?v=C9PwK9eGrCY) and/or search for "how to open/close a ZIF connector".